 Earwax removal is a routine yet critical procedure within audiology.
 A variety of techniques are available, each with different approaches to removing earwax.

-This study was designed to yield a direct comparison between microsuction and water irrigation – two of the most commonly adopted techniques.
-To objectively evaluate these methods, Hear4U reviewed the outcomes of the last 100 earwax removal treatments performed at our clinics.
+This study aimed to directly compare microsuction and water irrigation – two of the most commonly adopted techniques.
+To evaluate these methods, Hear4U reviewed the outcomes of the last 100 earwax removal treatments at our clinics.

 The survey focused on quantifiable outcomes such as the rate of successful earwax removal and the frequency of subsequent follow-up treatments.